Iwaizumi, Iwate: Demographics

 Per Japanese census data, the population of Iwaizumi peaked in around the year 1960 and has declined steadily over the past 60 years, and is now less than half of what it was in the year 1970, and less than it was a century ago.

 Government

 Iwaizumi has a mayor-council form of government with a directly elected mayor and a unicameral village council of 10 members.
 Iwaizumi, together with the city of Miyako and the villages of Fudai, Tanohata and Yamada, collectively contributes three seats to the Iwate Prefectural legislature.
 In terms of national politics, the village is part of Iwate 2nd district of the lower house of the Diet of Japan.

 Economy

 The local economy is based on agriculture and to a lesser extent on commercial fishing.

 Education

-Iwaizumi has ten public elementary schools and five public junior high schools operated by the town government, and one public high school operated by the Iwate Prefectural Board of Education.
+Iwaizumi has five public elementary schools and three public junior high schools operated by the town government, and one public high school operated by the Iwate Prefectural Board of Education.